bennieswart/webdriverio/docs/Retry.md

      * The number of times to retry the entire specfile when it fails as a whole */
     specFileRetries: 1
+    /**
+     * Retried specfiles are inserted at the beginning of the queue */
+    requeue: 'first'
 }
 ```